Australian singles charts:

 Cecilia entered the Kent charts on 11 May 1970 peaked at #6.
 The song was #46 on the Top 100 of 1970.

-The song was on Bridge Over Troubled Water which debuted at #1 on the Kent album charts on 6 April 1970.
+The song is on Bridge Over Troubled Water which debuted at #1 on the Kent album charts on 6 April 1970.
 It held the #1 spot 15 times between April and September.

 Paul Simon has suggested that the ‘Cecilia’ of the title refers to St. Cecilia, patron saint of music in the Catholic tradition, and thus the song might refer to the frustration of fleeting inspiration in songwriting, the vagaries of musical fame or in a wider sense the absurdity of pop culture.
 The song is generally interpreted as a lament over a capricious lover who causes both anguish and jubilation to the singer..